tugberkgoc/foundation-notes/05 JavaScript.md

 1. Read through the code to make sure you understand how it works.
 2. Register for an API key and add this to the script where indicated.
-2. Run the script and check the output, can you explain the first two lines of output, why are the data types as shown?
+3. Run the script and check the output, can you explain the first two lines of output, why are the data types as shown?
-3. Can you make sense of the other data?
+4. Can you make sense of the other data?
-3. Use the [Open Weather API](https://openweathermap.org/api) to retrieve and display the hourly forcast.
+5. Use the [Open Weather API](https://openweathermap.org/api) to retrieve and display the hourly forcast.

 ## 2.2 Defining Functions with Callbacks

 In the previous section you learned how to call pre-defined functions with callbacks.
 Now you will learn how to write your own functions that include callbacks.
 This is important since NodeJS has a single-threaded model and any activity that may take time to complete should never be in the main thread.
 By creating a function with a callback you can push the task onto its own thread and free up the main event thread.

+Start by opening the `files.js` script and study it carefully:

+1. Notice that we are reading and writing to files in the main thread!
+This would normally block the thread, slowing down the program execution.
+2. Also notice that the reading and writing takes place in a function `savetext()` with a callback defined as its second parameter.
+3. At the end of the `saveText()` function we execute the callback.
+4. We can then call our `saveText()` function, passing an anonymous callback function as the second parameter, this is executed within the `saveText()` function.
+5. The convention when defining functions that take a callback function is to define the error as the first parameter.

 ## 3 Objects